MaastrichtU-IDS/global-studies/index.md

 ## Tutorial 1
 Today is an introduction to statistics and coding in Python for our students in Global Studies.
 This tutorial references JupyterLab, but can be taught using a regular Python interpreter as well as Google Colab.
 Please note that this tutorial uses Python 3.

-### Tutorial 1 objectives
-Today we aim to get ready for our Assignment 1.
-Thus, our specific objectives are:

-1. Install anaconda and JupyterLab in your computer
-2. Create a notebook and save it as PDF
-3. Get familiar with python and Jupyter Lab

 ### Jupyter Notebooks
 Today we will focus on the following:
 + [Variables and basic operations](https://nbviewer.jupyter.org/github/MaastrichtU-IDS/global-studies/blob/main/semester2/notebooks/1_1-variables-and-assig.ipynb)